Adedeji-Taiwo/Country-Data/README.md

 # Country-Stats

 ## Overview
-A React application with searchable/filtering feature implemented to display  data obtained from REST COUNTRIES API.
+A React application with searchable/filtering feature implemented to display countries data obtained from REST COUNTRIES API as well as weather data for countries' capital from OPEN WEATHER MAP API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).